ssMaritime

 Oriana at anchor during a South Pacific Cruise

-This title was given to the Oriana when she was cruising from Australia, as a result of a song written about the ship, by ‘Sir Deuce,’ a New Zealand group who entertained our passengers when we were at sea.
+1st.Lady? the Sea” was the title given to the Oriana when she was cruising from Australia, as a result of a song written about the ship, by ‘Sir Deuce,’ a New Zealand group who entertained our passengers when we were at sea.
 This was a fitting title for what was a much-loved ship.
-She was also the fastest ship in the P&O (Orient Lines) fleet, and above her bridge, she proudly displayed a brass cockerel, having made the fastest crossings of both the pacific and Indian oceans.
+She was also the fastest ship in the P&O (Orient Lines) fleet, and above her bridge, she proudly displayed a brass cockerel, having made the fastest crossings of both the Pacific and Indian oceans.

 After passenger numbers declined, due to air travel, Oriana commenced a new career as a cruise ship.
 She proved to be very popular with Australians, and she mostly departed Sydney with a full capacity of 1500 passengers.